 - Illegal borrowing, other financial debts

-While some may rely on online checklists for self-assessment, the clearest first step is to undergo an evaluation with a trained clinical professional, who can assess the extent of the issue and develop a treatment plan suited to each person’s circumstances.
+While some may rely on online checklists for self-assessment, the clearest first step is to undergo an evaluation with a trained clinical professional, who can assess the extent of the gambling addiction and develop a treatment plan suited to each person’s circumstances.

 The Intake Assessment (Usually a 1 hour session)

-The first visit with the clinical psychologist usually entails a detailed assessment of the extent of the gambling problem, as well as contributing factors, contextual history and any other relevant personal background.
+The first visit with a clinical psychologist at Visions by Promises usually entails a detailed assessment of the extent of the gambling problem, contributing factors of the addiction, contextual history and any other relevant personal background.

-Based on these, the clinician will develop a treatment plan that focuses on finding the most effective approach based on the underlying drivers and reasons for gambling behaviour, and work with the individual to address these issues and develop coping and behavioural strategies for different situations and triggers.
+Based on these, the clinician will develop a treatment plan that centers on finding the most effective approach based on the underlying drivers and reasons for gambling behaviour.
+The clinician will also work with the individual to address these issues and develop coping and behavioural strategies for different situations and triggers.

-Where appropriate, medication may be prescribed to help manage impulsive or compulsive behaviour.
-Underlying issues will also need to be addressed, and where appropriate family members or loved ones may be involved with the client’s consent, to enable better mutual understanding and a more supportive environment.
-Part of the treatment plan will also involve helping the individual develop life skills and strategies to manage relapses or slips, so that the long-term recovery pathway remains intact.
+Where appropriate, medication may be prescribed to help manage impulsive or compulsive gambling behaviour.
+Underlying issues for the addiction will also need to be addressed, and where appropriate, family members or loved ones may be involved with the client’s consent.
+This enables better mutual understanding and a more supportive environment.
+Part of the treatment plan will also involve helping the individual develop life skills and strategies to manage relapses or slips so that the long-term recovery pathway remains intact.